-- -- As you know, the EAI provides for interest payments on remaining AID and PL480 debt to be paid in local currency and used to support grass roots environmental projects. - -- In the U.S., the Environment for the Americas Board will advise the Secretary of State on the negotiation of environmental framework agreements which will allow such local currency interest payments.
-The Government members of the board will be assisted in this by members representing U.S. Non-Governmental Organizations.
-The Board will also ensure that a suitable local Environmental Commission is identified in each country to manage its local environmental fund.
+- --I believe it is widely known that the EAI provides for interest payments on remaining Aid and PL 480 debt to be paid in local currency and used to support grass-roots environmental projects. - --In the United States, the Environment for the Americas Board will advise the Secretary of State on the negotiation of environmental framework agreements which will allow such local currency interest payments.
+The government members of the Board will be assisted in this by members representing U.S. non-governmental organizations.
+The Board will also ensure that a suitable local environmental commission is identified in each country to manage its local environmental fund.

-- -- My Government is working to create this Board in Washington.
-It involves Presidential appointments.
-We are working on this with environmental groups and hope to have it in place in a few weeks.
-We expect to be in a position within a few months to negotiate the first environmental framework agreements. - -- In the meantime, we want to emphasize the importance within each country of considering the composition of the local environmental commissions which will manage these programs and coordinate with the Environment for the Americas Board in Washington on their implementation. - -- Prior consideration of the composition of the local Environmental Commission should facilitate the negotiation of the

-Environmental Framework Agreement with the USG.
-This Agreement will deal with the composition and functioning of the Environmental Commissions, among other things.
+- --My Government is working now to create this Board in Washington, on the basis of presidential appointments.
+We are consulting with environmental groups and hope to have it in place in a few weeks.
+We expect to be in a position within a few months to negotiate the first environmental framework agreements. - --In the meantime, I should like to emphasize the importance within each country of considering the composition of the local environmental commissions which will manage these programs and will coordinate with the Environment for the Americas Board in Washington on their implementation. - --Prior consideration of the composition of the local environmental commission should facilitate the negotiation of environmental framework agreements with my government.
+These agreements will deal with the composition and functioning of the environmental commissions, among other things.